dusk-network/dusk-protocol/consensus/chain-management/README.md

 6. $\texttt{start}($[*HandleSyncTimeout*][hst]$)$

 #### *StartSync*
-The *StartSync* procedure initiates the synchronization protocol with $syncPeer$ on the base of the block $syncTo$ previously received from this peer.
+This procedure initiates the synchronization protocol with $syncPeer$ on the base of the block $syncTo$ previously received from this peer.
 While syncing, the [*SALoop*][sl] is kept stopped to improve performance.